opws/opws-dataset/docs/fields.md

 The URL of the site's "reset password" page.

-## password.reset.flow.email.request.accepts, password.reset.randomize.email.request.accepts, password.reset.onetime.email.request.accepts
+## password.reset.flow.request.accepts, password.reset.randomize.request.accepts, password.reset.onetime.request.accepts

 A space-separated token string of what identifiers the site needs to request an email to enter password reset flow.
 (Usually some combination of "email" and/or "username".)

 When sites *require multiple* identifiers, they are joined with a plus (`+`).

-## password.reset.flow.email.request.captcha, password.reset.randomize.email.request.captcha, password.reset.onetime.email.request.captcha
+## password.reset.flow.request.captcha, password.reset.randomize.request.captcha, password.reset.onetime.request.captcha

 What kind of captcha (if any) is used to deter automated password resets ("yes" if unknown).